Kodikuu/libmatoya/README.md

 ## Dependencies

-A major goal of `libmatoya` is to avoid third party dependencies.
+A major goal of `libmatoya` is to avoid third party dependencies, but to wrap system dependencies wherever possible--this is the reason the library is so small.
 All libraries required are either guaranteed to be present on the target platforms or are compiled with `libmatoya` from the [`/deps`](/deps) directory.
 Thanks to:

 - [`cJSON`](https://github.com/DaveGamble/cJSON): JSON support
 - [`OpenGL`](https://github.com/KhronosGroup/OpenGL-Registry): OpenGL and OpenGLES headers